- Soil Association

 Organic and regenerative farming

-There is growing industry engagement in regenerative farming which is a set of principles focusing on improving soil health through reducing tillage, diversifying crops and extending rotations.
+There is growing industry engagement in regenerative farming, which is a set of principles focusing on improving soil health through reducing tillage, diversifying crops and extending rotations.

 In light of the increasing use of the term regenerative in marketing, the Advertising Standards Agency have provided some guidance and are continuing to monitor its usage where concerns are raised.
-The Soil Association have developed a series of infographics that clearly break down what organic delivers in the context of regenerative farming and can be used by the industry to help frame organic effectively within the regenerative farming space.

 -